 RJ: Well, I'm probably the least religious person, so Adam and Eve didn't have anything to do with it.
 The bite of knowledge sounds fabulous, but that's not it.
-And, there is a whole lot of other lure about it.
+And there is a whole lot of other lore about it.
 Turing the famous supposed father of computer science who committed suicide in the early 50's was british and was accused of being homosexual, which he was.
 He was facing a jail sentence so he committed suicide to avoid all that.
 So, I heard one of the legends being that the colored logo was an homage to him.
 People think I did the colored stripes because of the gay flag.
 And, that was something really thought for a long time.
 The other really cool part was that apparently he killed himself with a cyanide laced apple.
-And, then I found out Alan Turing's favorite childhood story was Snow White where she falls asleep forever for eating a poisoned apple to be woken up by the handsome prince.
+And, then I found out Alan Turing's favorite childhood story was Snow White where she falls asleep forever afrer eating a poisoned apple to be woken up by the handsome prince.
 Anyway, when I explain the real reason why I did the bite it's kind of a let down.
 But I'll tell you.
 I designed it with a bite for scale, so people get that it was an apple not a cherry.
 Also it was kind of iconic about taking a bite out of an apple.
 Something that everyone can experience.
 It goes across cultures.
-If anybody ever had an apple he probably bitten into it and that's what you get.
-It was after I designed it, that my creative director told me: "Well you know, there is a computer term called byte".
+If anybody ever had an apple he has probably bitten into it and that's what you get.
+It was after I designed it that my creative director told me: "Well you know, there is a computer term called byte".
 And I was like: "You're kidding!"
 So, it was like perfect, but it was coincidental that it was also a computer term.
 At the time I had to be told everything about basic computer terms.

-CB: You obviously didn't design the logo on computer?
+CB: You obviously didn't design the logo on computer.

 RJ: Actually, and it's a revelation to a lot of young designers.
 I get emails about the logo all the time asking me questions about the logo from all over the world and it's really kinda very satisfying because it's not something every designer gets a chance to talk to everybody because of some work you did.
 And, people ask me: did you design it on a computer?
 And of course at the time computers couldn't really do that for me.
-It was only years later till the Mac was designed, developed and refined that I even start working on a computer.
+It was only years later till the Mac was designed, developed and refined that I even started working on a computer.
 At the time it was all pencil and paper, glue and cut paper, pens and all that stuff.

-Powerbook in Sex and the City
+PowerBook in Sex and the City

 CB: How does it feel to see your logo everywhere?